 The City of Batavia Bicycle Plan was written and approved by the City Council in 2007.
 The Plan contains many suggestions on how to make Batavia a safer and friendlier place for bicyclists.
 Some of these suggestions include friendlier crossings, bike lanes, clearer markings and signage, creating an awareness program, and building upon the existing safe routes to schools program.

-The Batavia Bicycle Commission is made up of seven Batavia residents.
+The Batavia Bicycle Commission is made up of eight Batavia residents.
 Current members include:

 John Gamble (Chair)